-I know a lot of people are feeling overwhelmed, so I want to focus on something small, manageable, and actionable, yet powerful and impactful: The language that we use and consume on a daily basis.
+I know a lot of people are feeling overwhelmed, so I want to focus on something small, manageable, and actionable, yet powerful and impactful: the language that we use and consume on a daily basis.

-I first want to highlight some knowledgeable sources on the use of inclusive, non-biased language.
+I first want to highlight some knowledgeable sources on the use of inclusive, unbiased language.
 The resources I’ve listed here are not exhaustive, and they aren’t as diverse as I would like, but it’s a start.
 Please check these out if you want more information!

 The National Museum of African American History and Culture has a wealth of resources, ranging from issues with language to community-building ideas.
 They also have a particular focus on aiding the discussion around race and how to navigate talking about race.
 In particular, see this page for information on biases and how to combat your own biases.